KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 8. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
 9. Outdated: Found `MichMich/MagicMirror` in file `node_helper.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+10. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-11. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+12. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-12. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
+13. Outdated: Found `husky install` in file `package.json`: Since husky v9 you may not need this anymore.
-13. Warning: No LICENSE file.
+14. Warning: No LICENSE file.
-14. Recommendation: Replace eslintrc by new flat config.
+15. Recommendation: Replace eslintrc by new flat config.

 ### [mmm-cta by jhwelch](https://github.com/jhwelch/mmm-cta)